wenjian80/wlsdockersample/README.md

 - Run command.
 You will see the docker image being created.
 > docker images

+## [Optional] Docker update
+- If image has been create and just want to update the app run the below command
+> docker build --file Dockerfile.update --build-arg SOURCEIMAGE=mywls:v1 --force-rm=true -t mywls:v2 .

 ## Start the admin server

 - Create a file called domain.properties.
 Refer to domain.properties